duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student majoring in Robotics Engineering at the School of Automation, Southeast University.
-Since 2021, I have been studying in the Visual and Cognition Laboratory, advised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a> .I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura during 2024.9 to 2025.2.
+I am an undergraduate student majoring in Robot Engineering at the School of Automation, Southeast University.
+I graduated from School of Automation, Southeast University（东南大学自动化学院）with a bachelor's degree, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a>.
+I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura during 2024.9 to 2025.2.
 Currently, my research interests are 3D Vision, Computer Graphics and Robot Learning.

-Looking for collaborator interested in Embodied AI🤗
+Looking for collaborator interested in Embodied AI and 3DV🤗

 # 🔥 News
+My graduate thesis was recognized as an excellent thsis by th college .
 # 📝 Publications

 T2C: Text-guided 4D Cloth Generation.
 ACM Trans.
 Multimedia Comput.
 Commun.
 Appl..
 Yu, Z., Zhao, Z., **Du, Y.**, Zheng, Y., Zuo, B., & Wang, Y. (2025).